Holy Week @home

 - What do you do with the palm branches you bring home from Palm Sunday Mass?
 Consider a simple ceremony to place them in your home.
 See our Palm Sunday post for a suggested ritual.

 - During the week, pray the seven Penitential Psalms together (Psalm 6, 32, 38, 51, 102, 130, and 143).
 These are especially appropriate during Lent.
 Prayerfully reciting these psalms helps us to recognize our sinfulness, express our sorrow, and ask for God’s forgiveness.
+If they're too long for your family, pick a few key verses from each one, and try doing some Lectio Divina prayer with them.

 - Attend a service together on Holy Thursday and/or Good Friday.
 On Thursday, the Church recall the Last Supper and Jesus’ gift of his Body and Blood.
 On Friday, parishes hold services to celebrate the Passion of the Lord; many have Stations of the Cross as well.